Syedaaneesa/flexedge/README.md

 - Managing site structure and **SEO-optimized content**
 - Integrating **responsive and accessible design principles**

-Every page was carefully planned, designed, and optimized to maintain a **professional and elegant** look that aligns with the FlexEdge brand.
+Each page was thoughtfully crafted and optimized to reflect a refined, professional aesthetic consistent with the FlexEdge brand identity.

 ---